NateMietk/CV/README.md

 # CV
-This is my most current professional curriculum vitae
+Most current professional curriculum vitae.
+Can be found in pdf and Rmarkdown form within the src folder.